ANIMALS

 the entire Tuli area which permits unrestricted

-Limpopo River.
-As a result most game farms and
+the Limpopo River.
+As a result most game farms

-wildebeest, kudu and zebra as well as resident
+impala, wildebeest, kudu and zebra as well as

-the Motloutse River you can add hyena, elephant,
+Nearer the Motloutse River you can add hyena,

 Mashatu